firefly2442/ArmaConnect/README.md

 * Make sure your firewall isn't blocking the connection.
 Allow UDP port 65041 and TCP port 65042.
 Most programs should prompt you at the beginning when it tries to make a connection.
 All network connections should be on the same subnet and will not leave your local network.
 * Check the Arma2NET logs.
 These can be found in `Users/username/AppData/Local/Arma2NET/`.
 * Check the ArmaConnect logs.
-These can be found in `Users/userame/AppData/Local/Arma2NETConnect/logs/`.
+These can be found in one of two places.
+First, check your root Arma 3 directory: `Arma 3/logs/`, if there's nothing there, check: `Users/userame/AppData/Local/Arma2NETConnect/logs/`.
 * If you found a bug, please create a ticket on the appropriate Github project page.

 ### License